Bahamas Spring Trip 2026

-The dates for the upcoming trip are March 28 – April 7.
-We’ll leave right after lunch on Thursday the 28th, travel down to Key Largo on the 29th and then get underway on the 30th aboard the 48′ Leopard catamaran, Blue Moon.
+The dates for the upcoming trip are April 2-12.
+We’ll leave right after lunch on Thursday the 2nd, travel down to Ft.
+Lauderdale on the 3rd and then get underway on the 4th aboard the 45′ Lagoon catamaran, Flash of Green.
+Click here for all the details!

-You must have a passport to go to the Bahamas.
+You must have a passport book to go to the Bahamas (a passport card is no longer accepted in the Bahamas).
 If you need to get a passport quickly, please click here for step-by-step instructions.
 Do not delay – time is of the essence!

 Categories: Sail the Bahamas | Leave a comment